|Access arrangements are pre-examination adjustments for candidates based on evidence of need and normal way of working.|

 A reasonable adjustment for a particular person may be unique to that individual.
 How reasonable the adjustment is will depend on a number of factors including the needs of the disabled candidate/student.
 An adjustment may not be considered reasonable if it involves unreasonable costs, timeframes or affects the security or integrity of the assessment.

 There is no duty on the Awarding Bodies to make any adjustment to the assessment objectives being tested in an assessment.
-The teachers of each student will make a recommendation where they feel exam access arrangements need to be put in place and that they can evidence the support given as the student’s ‘normal way of working’.
-Confirmation regarding exam access entitlement at KS2 as well as a description of the student’s ongoing SEN need will also need to be used as evidence.
+The teachers of each student will make a recommendation if they feel exam access arrangements are appropriate; any such arrangements must be clearly evidenced as the student‘s ‘normal way of working’.
+Tests will then be carried out by a Specialist Trained Assessor.
+All requests for Access Arrangements must be approved by the Awarding Bodies.

 Special Consideration is a post examination adjustment to a candidate's mark or grade to reflect temporary injury, illness or other indisposition at the time of the examination/assessment.